adequatica/adequatica.github.io/_posts/2024-03-10-benefits-of-test-reports-for-single-tasks-even-for-positive-results.md

 ![DALL-E 3 prompt](/assets/2024-03-10/00-cover-dall-e-3.jpg)

 _DALL-E 3 prompt: make the interface of a website for managing tickets with the comments section.
-It should have minimalistic UI, light and bright, very enegeering look.
+It should have minimalistic UI, light and bright, very engineering look.
 Make it fullscreen._

 ## 1. Confirmation of the accomplished work